galaxyproject/training-material/topics/admin/tutorials/job-destinations/tutorial.md

 >    {% raw %}
 >    ```diff
 >    --- /dev/null
->    +++ b/files/galaxy/config/tpv_rules_local.yml
+>    +++ files/galaxy/config/tpv_rules_local.yml
->    @@ -0,0 +1,16 @@
+>    @@ -0,0 +1,30 @@
 >    +tools:
->    +  .*testing.*:
+>    +  testing:
 >    +    cores: 2
 >    +    mem: cores * 4
 >    +
 >    +destinations:
->    +  slurm:
+>    +  local_env:
->    +    runner: slurm
+>    +    runner: local_runner
+>    +    max_accepted_cores: 1
 >    +    params:
+>    +      tmp_dir: true
+>    +  singularity:
+>    +    runner: local_runner
+>    +    max_accepted_cores: 1
->    +      singularity_enabled: "true"
+>    +    params:
->    +      native_specification: --nodes=1 --ntasks=1 --cpus-per-task={cores}
+>    +      singularity_enabled: true
 >    +    env:
+>    +      # Ensuring a consistent collation environment is good for reproducibility.
 >    +      LC_ALL: C
+>    +      # The cache directory holds the docker containers that get converted
 >    +      SINGULARITY_CACHEDIR: /tmp/singularity
+>    +      # Singularity uses a temporary directory to build the squashfs filesystem
 >    +      SINGULARITY_TMPDIR: /tmp
+>    +  slurm:
+>    +    inherits: singularity
+>    +    runner: slurm
+>    +    max_accepted_cores: 16
+>    +    params:
+>    +      native_specification: --nodes=1 --ntasks=1 --cpus-per-task={cores}
 >    +
 >    {% endraw %}
+>    ```
+>    {: data-commit="Add TPV local rules"}
 >
->    In this TPV config, we have specified that the testing tool should use `2` cores, and that memory is an expression and should be 4 times as much as cores, or in this case, 8GB.
+>    In this TPV config, we have specified that the testing tool should use `2` cores.
+Memory has been defined as an expression and should be 4 times as much as cores, which, in this case, is 8GB.
 >    Note that the tool id is matched via a regular expression against the full tool id.
-For example, a full tool id for hisat may look like: toolshed.g2.bx.psu.edu/repos/iuc/hisat2/hisat2/2.1.0+galaxy7:
+For example, a full tool id for hisat may look like: `toolshed.g2.bx.psu.edu/repos/iuc/hisat2/hisat2/2.1.0+galaxy7`
 >    This enables complex matching, including matching against specific versions of tools.
 >
->    Destinations must also be defined in TPV itself (Destinations need not be defined in job_conf.yml and are ignored by TPV).
-We have designated SLURM as an
+>    Destinations must also be defined in TPV itself (Destinations defined in job_conf.yml are ignored by TPV).
+Therefore, we have moved all destinations from job_conf to TPV.
+In addition, we have removed some
+>    redundancy by using the "inherits" clause in the `slurm` destination.
+This means that slurm will inherit all of the settings defined for singularity, but selectively override some settings.
+We have additionally
->    available destination, and specified that the `native_specification` param, which is what SLURM uses to allocate resources per job.
+>    defined the `native_specification` param for SLURM, which is what SLURM uses to allocate resources per job.
 Note the use of the `{cores}`
->    parameter, which TPV will replace at runtime with the value of cores assigned to the tool.
+>    parameter within the native specification, which TPV will replace at runtime with the value of cores assigned to the tool.
 >
+>    Finally, we have also defined a new property named `max_accepted_cores`, which is the maximum amount of cores this destination will accept.
+Since the testing tool requests 2 cores, but only the `slurm`
+>    destination is able to accept jobs greater than 1 core, TPV will automatically route the job to the best matching destination, in this case, slurm.
 >
 > 3. Run the Galaxy playbook.
 Because we modified `job_conf.yml`, Galaxy will be restarted to reread its config files.
 >